Firehouse, Engine Company 261 and Ladder Company 116

 Firehouse, Engine Company 261 and Ladder Company 116 is a New York City Fire Department firehouse at 37-20 29th Street in Long Island City, Queens, New York City.
-The firehouse was originally built in 1932 for Engine Company 261 and Ladder Company 116.
+The firehouse was purpose-built in 1932 for both firefighter companies.

 Engine Company 261 was established in 1894 as Long Island City Fire Department's Engine Company 3, and was renumbered in 1913.
 Engine Company 261 served both Long Island City and the nearby community of Roosevelt Island until 2003, until it was closed as a cost-saving measure, while Ladder Company 116 still operates out of the firehouse.
 Fire officials, local residents, and business owners have argued that the engine company should be re-opened.

 Building

 Construction of the present firehouse at 29th Street started in the 1930s.
 After the foundation was completed, work was halted by early 1932 because the New York City Comptroller, Charles W. Berry, had failed to allocate funds for construction.
 Berry approved construction contracts for the firehouse in late March 1932.
 The building opened in November 1932 and was the first firehouse in Queens with its own water tower.
 Upon the opening of the 29th Street firehouse, Engine Co.
 261 and Ladder Co.
 116 vacated their former headquarters at 38-08 28th Street, one block away.